American Shorthair Breed Profile

 National Breed Club:

-Ideal American Shorthairs exude symmetry.
+American Shorthair Breed Profile exudes symmetry.
 Females tend to be smaller than males.
 The breed standard calls for cats to be slightly longer than tall.
 The face should be full-cheeked with an open expression.
 Eyes are medium to large in size and mostly round with an almond-like curve at the top.

 A pleasant companion, the Silver Tabby American Shorthair Kitten is a loving cat and will become attached to all members of the family.